 Anyone currently using email verification may continue to do so, however, the option will no longer be selectable as an option in the Certificate Provisioning configuration for new certificates.
 Any client that needs to generate a new certificate and continue to use Email verification will need to open a support ticket.

 If you chose email verification, emails will be sent to the following 5 addresses:

 In addition to the above default addresses, if the WHOIS information is publicly available, emails will also attempt to be sent to the domain's Registrant, Technical Contact, and Administrative Contact.

 The verification emails will come from Amazon Certificates (firstname.lastname@example.org) and their subject will be "Certificate approval for <Your-Domain-Name>".

 For additional information, see https://aws.amazon.com/certificate-manager/faqs/#email_validation.

-If you need to resend verification emails for any of the subdomains, you can click theicon next to the appropriate entry.
-Clicking Resend on the notification pop-up will send a new verification email to all addresses for that subdomain.
+If you need to resend verification emails for any of the subdomains, you can click theicon next to the appropriate entry and confirm the email resend.

 If certificate creation failed you will see it noted on the Certificate Provisioning page, along with the reason it did not complete.